GTFS-RT Realtime Sync

 Operational Error Handling & Observability

-• Metrics Export: Track gtfsrt_fetch_latency_ms, tap_match_confidence_distribution, quarantine_rate, and queue_utilization_pct.
+• Metrics export.
+Track gtfsrt_fetch_latency_ms, tap_match_confidence_distribution, quarantine_rate, and queue_utilization_pct.
 Use Prometheus-compatible histograms for percentile tracking.